 Voice Agents

-Voice agents are the AI personalities that handle your calls in the Talkover platform.
-They are intelligent conversational AI systems that can engage in natural, human-like conversations over the phone.What are Voice Agents?
+Voice agents are the voice agents that handle your calls in the Talkover platform.
+They are conversational AI that can engage in natural, human-like conversations over the phone.What are Voice Agents?

-- Respond intelligently - Provide relevant, contextual responses (based on current training)
+- **Respond contextually** - Provide relevant, contextual responses (based on current training)

 - Handle complex conversations - Navigate multi-turn dialogues (as configured)